Dufran/pyqt-color-picker/README.md

 ## Goal

 - Create a app window with 2 fields
-  - Field 1: Color of pixel where cursor is located
+  - Field 1: Color of pixel where cursor is located (ignore pixel inside app window)
     - Pool color of pixel with signal
   - Field 2: Color of pixel where last click event happen
 - App should be always on top
 - Build app for multiple platforms
   - Add assets for customized build(icon)
-- Add buttons to copy color to clipboard as CSS color property and hex value
+- Add buttons to copy color to clipboard as CSS color property and HEX value of color

 ## Ui example